Jean-Marie Brochu

-Biography
+Early life and priesthood

-Brochu was born in 1926 in Quebec City as the oldest of five children to Raoul Brochu and Yvonne Cormier.
-He studied at the Collège de Sainte-Anne-de-la-Pocatière, Université Laval, and the Grand Séminaire de Québec.
-Ordained a priest in 1952, he spent 20 years as secretary to the Archbishop of Quebec, Maurice Roy.
-He then became rector at the Saint-Charles Garnier parish in Sillery.
-From 1963 to the 2010s, Father Brochu had his own radio show, where he was called Monsieur le Bonheur.
+Brochu was born in 1926 in Quebec City, the eldest of five children of Raoul Brochu and Yvonne Cormier.
+He studied at the Externat Saint-Jean-Eudes de Québec, the Collège de Sainte-Anne-de-la-Pocatière, and the Grand Séminaire de Québec.
+He was ordained a priest on 7 June 1952 at the age of 26.
+Shortly after his ordination, he was appointed secretary and notary at the Chancellery of the Archdiocese of Quebec, serving in that capacity for twenty years under Archbishop Maurice Roy.

+In 1972, Brochu became rector of the Saint-Charles Garnier parish in Sillery, a position he held until 1984.